Oziomajnr/Ozioma-Personal-Website/blog/_posts/2026-03-17-property-based-testing-in-vibe-coding-era.markdown

 Most of the code I write these days starts with a prompt.
 That's true for a lot of engineers.
 Coding agents handle everything from boilerplate to full feature implementations, and they're getting better at it fast.

-Delegating the responsibility of coding and feature implementation to these agents, calls for a need for thorough verification, that the code output is indeed doing what it is expected to do.
+Delegating the responsibility of coding and feature implementation to these agents calls for thorough verification that the code output is indeed doing what it is expected to do.
 When a human writes code, another human reviews it, and the reviewer has a reasonable shot at catching problems because the code was produced at human speed with human reasoning.
 When an agent produces thousands of lines of code within a short period of time, thorough code review is not realistic.

 This will only get worse.
 As AI agents get better and faster, engineering teams will face more pressure to deliver features faster.
 The code volume goes up.
-Careful line-by-line review of agent output will eventually become a bottle neck that will be abandoned.
+Careful line-by-line review of agent output will eventually become a bottleneck that will be abandoned.
 The creator of Open Claw famously mentioned that he did not read the code for the software.

 ![The creator of Clawd: "I ship code I don't read"](https://i.ytimg.com/vi/8lF7HmQ_RgY/maxresdefault.jpg)

 We need something better.
 We need a way to verify that code from a non-deterministic source (one that produces different output each time, has no formal proof of correctness) actually does what it's supposed to.